ska-telescope/developer.skatelescope.org/src/howto/install-oci-engines.rst

 OCI Engine Installation Guide
 ==============================

 This guide provides step-by-step instructions on how to install OCI engines recommended for development purposes.
-The well-known Docker now has a restrictive license, so we recommend the installation of Podman instead.
+The well-known Docker Desktop now has a restrictive license which makes it unsuitable for SKAO use.
+Therefore we recommend the installation of Podman instead.
 In :doc:`explanation/open-container-initiative`, you can learn mode about the OCI (Open Container Initiative) and the various engines.

 Installing Podman
 -----------------

 Podman is a Linux daemonless container engine for developing, managing, and running OCI Containers.
-While being built for Linux, Podman works on macOS and Windows by spinning up a guest Linux system, referred to a **Podman machine**.
+While being built for Linux, Podman works on macOS and Windows by spinning up a guest Linux system, referred as a **Podman machine**.

-**Linux/WSL**
+**Ubuntu Linux/WSL**

 1. Update your package index: